balanivr/giphy-api-test/README.md

 - set up your API key
 - install the dependent libraries

-Each of these is explained below.
+Each of these are explained below.

 ### GIPHY API Key